Andrea Bowen

-Andrea Bowen (born March 4, 1990) is an American actress and singer.
-She began her career appearing on Broadway musicals, including Les Misérables and The Sound of Music.
+Andrea Bowen (born March 4, 1990) is an American actress.
+She began her career appearing on Broadway musicals such as Les Misérables and The Sound of Music.
 In 2004, she began playing the role of Julie Mayer on the ABC comedy-drama series Desperate Housewives, a role she played on a regular basis until 2008.
 She later appeared on a recurring basis until the show ended in 2012.
-Bowen later went on to star in a number of Lifetime television movies.
+Bowen later went on to star in a number of Lifetime television films.

 Life and career

 Early life

 Bowen was born on March 4, 1990.
 Bowen is of Welsh, English, and German descent.
 She is the younger sister of Graham Bowen, Alex Bowen, Cameron Bowen, Jessica Bowen, and Jillian Bowen (who are also actors).
 Bowen briefly attended the Professional Performing Arts School in New York alongside best friend Sarah Hyland.